Horse Guards (building): Household Cavalry Museum

 The Household Cavalry Museum is the official museum of the Household Cavalry and is located in the Horse Guards.
 Visitors can view the horses in the 18th-century working stables through a glazed partition.
 Exhibits explain the training and history of the regiment and include ceremonial uniforms, regalia, royal standards, awards, musical instruments, horse furniture and silverware by Fabergé.
 Visitors to the museum are welcome to watch the afternoon inspection of the guards and horses that happens daily at 4 pm.
 This routine began in 1894 when Queen Victoria found the guards drinking and gambling in the afternoon instead of tending to their duty.
 She proclaimed that they would be punished by a four o'clock inspection daily for the next 100 years.
-This proclamation and punishment officially expired in 1994, but Queen Elizabeth II chose to continue the inspection out of respect for tradition.
+This proclamation and punishment officially expired in 1994, but Queen Elizabeth II chose to continue the inspection during her reign out of respect for tradition.

-Between 2001 and 2011 Major Michael Whatley used the museum’s name without its knowledge to acquire a number of tanks and armoured vehicles from European museums, some of which he then sold on.
+Between 2001 and 2011 Major Michael Whatley used the museum's name without its knowledge to acquire a number of tanks and armoured vehicles from European museums, some of which he then sold on.
 He was convicted of three counts of misconduct in a public office in 2021.